top of page

 • Rapidly quench in oil.

-• Deep freezing after hardening is optional but recommended.
+• Deep freezing after hardening is optional but recommended for improved stability.

 • Etching

-• Wash the steel and dry it with a clean cloth.
-Clean the steel of any residue using denatured alcohol.
-Avoid using acetone.
+• Wash thoroughly and dry with a clean cloth.

-• After etching, neutralize the steel thoroughly with bicarbonate soda to prevent further corrosion.
+• After etching, neutralize the billet thoroughly with a bicarbonate soda solution to stop the acid reaction and prevent corrosion.

 Excluding Sales Tax |